Land Use and Planning Advice: Tips for Success

 Obtain a site survey prepared by a registered Washington State land surveyor of your property, with two-foot contours, showing all existing natural and built features.
 This site survey is to be used as a base for your site development plans.

-Review the development regulations that pertain to the site- after viewing, feel free to ask questions to clarify!
+Review the development regulations that pertain to the site - after viewing, ask questions to clarify!
 City's Unified Land Development Code (MICC Title 19).

 Obtaining Federal and State Permits